 Television Production College and School Program Overviews

 The field of television production encompasses program production, news production, technical occupations, sales and management.
 Individuals interested in television production careers must be willing to work their way up from the bottom.
 Colleges award certificates and associate, bachelor's and master's degrees in television production and broadcasting.
+At the bachelor's and master's levels, you may get the opportunity to complete an externship.

 Certificate in Television Production